 Here are 4 key customer satisfaction measurements that are critical to your business success.
 They take into account the different dimensions of customer satisfaction, such as affective (emotional) and cognitive (rationally judged) reactions to a product or service and behavioral intentions (such as likelihood to recommend or repurchase) as well as taking overall scores of satisfaction as judged by the respondents.

 This question reflects the overall opinion of a consumer’s satisfaction experience with a product he or she has used.

 The single greatest predictors of customer satisfaction are the customer experiences that result in attributions of quality.

 Perceived quality is often measured in one of three contexts:

 It is commonly believed that dissatisfaction is synonymous with purchase regret while satisfaction is linked to positive ideas such as “it was a good choice” or “I am glad that I bought it.”

-2. Loyalty Measurement (Affective, Behavioral)
+2. Customer Loyalty Measurement (Affective, Behavioural)

-This single question measure is the core NPS (Net Promoter Score) measure.
+This single-question measure is the core NPS (Net Promoter Score) measure.

 A common measure of loyalty might be the sum of scores for the following three questions:

 - Overall, how satisfied are you with [brand]?